garlicZhou/benzene/README.md

 ### Service Module

-In Harmony, a node runs a certain set of services and use a service manager to manage (start or stop) services.
+Similar to Harmony, a node runs a certain set of services and use a service manager to manage (start or stop) services.

 ### Communication Module